lawrennd/old_talks/_ml/includes/ml-data-challenge.md

 which our teams think about their outputs in terms of data.
-Instead of decomposing our systems around the software components, we need to decompose them around the data generating and consuming components.[^technical-debt] Software first is only an intermediate step on the way to be coming *data first*.
+Instead of decomposing our systems around the software components, we need to decompose them around the data generating and consuming components.[^technical-debt] Software first is only an intermediate step on the way to becoming *data first*.
 It is a necessary, but not a sufficient condition for efficient machine learning systems design and deployment.
 We must move from *software orientated architecture* to a *data orientated